I just want to send you a thank you e-mail, as I heavily relied on your preparation sources throughout my interviewing journey.

 If I read a crappy cover letter, I’m basically in an irritated mood… yet another person who wants to waste my time.

-Because of this, my default decision as to whether or not to vote to interview this candidate has switched from neutral to "reject."
+Because of this, my default decision as to whether to vote to interview this candidate has switched from neutral to “reject.”
 Keep in mind, this is before I even read the resume.

 Now, I will still glance at the resume (the key word here being “glance,” as opposed to “read carefully”) to look for any AMAZING accomplishment that would veto my default decision.

-Many firms have a formal resume scoring system - one point for GPA, one point for each very strong work experience, etc..
-So what I described above influences the more subjective aspects of the resume evaluation.
+Many firms have a formal resume scoring system – one point for GPA, one point for each very strong work experience, etc.What I described above influences the more subjective aspects of the resume evaluation.

 For example, what exactly constitutes a strong career experience is subjective.
 It is a judgment decision.
 It is this judgment decision that get colored by the strength or weakness of the cover letter.

 It is precisely because the cover letter is read before the resume that I consider it more important — for this simple reason, if you have a terrible cover letter, often the resume will not get read (or more accurately, will not get read with much attention).